horta-tech/steligence/README.md

-Rails app generated with Hortatech Template, created by rayancastro.
+Rails app by Hortatech, created by rayancastro.